JonathanM2ndoza/Hexagonal-Architecture-DDD/README.md

 In our example we will use the basic architecture above without using API Gateway.
 The main objective is to highlight the use of Hexagonal Architecture in the microservices code.

-All microservices are implemented with Spring Boot, however microservices and DB can be implemented with different technologies.
+All microservices are implemented with Spring Boot, however microservices can be implemented with different technologies.